In 1998, Rover Group, now under the control of German car builder BMW, launched what was intended to be its magnum opus; the Rover 75.

-Making little money and building cars at a complete loss, MG Rover, as it was now known, had little to no money for the development of new models that would help reverse the company’s fortunes.
+Building cars at a complete loss, MG Rover, as it was now known, had little to no money for the development of new models that would help reverse the company’s fortunes.
 The extent of their automotive innovation went only as far as creating a slew of facelifts and new models with only minor tweaks.

-One example of this was the Rover Streetwise, a Rover 25 (200) which had been given a little extra ride-height, fitted with moulded plastic bumpers to make it look like a genuine off-road vehicle and some lairy styling.
-This attempt to appeal to the youthful, off-roading spirit of British teenagers went about as well as you would expect, the car failing to win over anybody and thus resulting in a sales disaster.
-Needless to say the car wasn’t a genuine off-road vehicle and would’ve likely gone down in the first muddy puddle it encountered.
+One example of this was the Rover Streetwise, a Rover 25 (200) which had been given a little extra ride-height, fitted with moulded plastic bumpers to make it look like a genuine off-road vehicle, and some lairy styling.
+This attempt to appeal to the youthful, off-roading spirit of British teenagers went about as well as you would expect; the car failing to win over anybody and thus resulting in a sales disaster.
+Needless to say, the car wasn’t a genuine off-road vehicle, and would’ve likely gone down in the first muddy puddle it encountered.